Torn ACL In Dogs: Causes, Symptoms, Treatment & More

 - Total Reimbursed By Fetch: $3,296.74

 Ultimately, there is no sure-fire way to prevent your dog from tearing his ACL.
-Dogs will be dogs and you can’t ask him not to have his natural instincts to chase squirrels or change direction when you’re playing together.
-The things you can do are make sure that both of you are protected by looking into pet insurance and by monitoring his behavior if you feel something is off.
+Dogs will be dogs, and you can’t ask him not to have his natural instincts to chase squirrels or change direction when you’re playing together.
+You can make sure that both of you are protected by looking into pet insurance and monitoring his behavior if you feel something is off.

-Don’t hesitate to call your veterinarian if he is favoring his back leg, and do your due diligence by checking for swelling or tenderness.
-If you think you might need surgery, consult your vet and discuss your options so that you give your dog the best possible chance for recovery.
+Don’t hesitate to call your veterinarian if your dog favors his back leg.
+Do your due diligence by checking for swelling or tenderness.
+If you think your dog might need surgery, consult your vet and discuss your options so that you give your dog the best possible chance for recovery.